COSAM Pre-Freshman Program in the

-The program is open to 10 incoming pre-freshmen in the PLUS Program (students who are starting their freshman year in fall semester 2017) who have been recognized for their outstanding academic achievements.
-Priority will be given to first generation, low income, and PLUS students.
-To apply, please complete this short application.
+The program is open to 8 incoming pre-freshmen (students who are starting their freshman year in fall semester 2020) who have been recognized for their outstanding academic achievements.
+Priority will be given to first generation and low income students

 - Successful candidates will demonstrate academic success, maturity, and a desire to experience another culture

-The Office of Special Projects and Initiatives and Office of International Programs will sponsor the cost for up to 10 students.
-Students will be responsible for paying for their airfare to the Virgin Islands (which ranges between $600-$800) as well as bringing spending money for incidentals such as souvenirs or personal items.
+Students do not occur any program costs other than airfare.
+Program funding will support all in-country activities for 8 student participants.
+Students will be responsible for arranging and paying for their airfare to the Virgin Islands (which ranges between $600-$800) as well as bringing spending money for incidentals such as souvenirs or personal items.
 All students should plan to bring $200 for personal spending money.

 INTL 1977 Special Topics – “Explore Sustainability and Marine Science in an Island Nation” (2 credit hours)

 Historical and contemporary sustainability issues are examined in the context of the islands of the Virgin Islands.
-Note: This course will show up on your Fall 2017 semester schedule.
+Note: This course will show up on student's Fall 2020 semester schedule.

 If interested, students can count this course as elective credits toward the Minor in Sustainability Studies as a substitute for an approved elective in the areas of Environment or Social Justice.